lame/five_weeks_abroad/_posts/2017-09-17-the-one-where-ryan-finally-writes-an-article.markdown

 have managed to keep my workload on par with being in the office, so I guess Tim Ferris might be onto something.

-We'll see how the remainder of the trip goes!
+We'll see how the remainder of the trip goes! :es:

 Stay tuned for a write up of how we got Penny (our pug) to be able to join us overseas for our trip!
 Spoiler alert it